woals00/OSSLab_0427/README.md

-my name is Jung Jae Min.
+my name is Jung Jae Min

+nice to meet you!
+My name is Lee Ha Rim!